Sharifur/hexcoupon-lite/Readme.txt

 **The easy way.**

 Go to your WordPress Dashboard.
-Navigate to Plugins > Add New and then search for "HexCoupon".
+Navigate to Plugins > Add New and then search for "HexCoupon Advance Coupons For WooCommerce".
 Click on Install and then Activate the Plugin.

-That's it, HexCoupon Plugin is now activated on your site!
+That's it, HexCoupon - Advance Coupons For WooCommerce Plugin is now activated on your site!

 **The hard way..**

-Download "HexCoupon"  and then extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+Download "HexCoupon - Advance Coupons For WooCommerce"  and then extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Frequently Asked Questions ==
 =  Is this plugin compatible on latest WordPress ?  =